Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-11-20-Covid-cocktails-3.md

 ## Day 3

 A nice normal **gin martini**.
-I attempted this one because I wanted to get the seminal classic right... my first attempt, I half-assed and it was bad.
+I attempted this one twice because I wanted to get the seminal classic right... my first attempt, I half-assed and it was bad.

 3:1 ratio of Collective Arts gin and dry vermouth, and an olive.